robert-hh/Micropython-Editor/README.md

 **2.2** Further cleaning and some slight improvements
 - Moved error catching one level up to the function pye(), catching load-file errors too.
 - If open file names a directory, the list of files is loaded to the edit buffer.
-- Ctrl-V in line edit mode gets the first line of the paste buffer.
+- Ctrl-V in line edit mode inserts the first line of the paste buffer
 - The WiPy version does not support undo for Indent/Un-indent, even if Indent is enabled.
 It is too memory consuming at runtime.
 It's questionable whether this is needed at all.
 - And of course: update of the doc file

+**2.3** Minor fixes
+- Catched file not found errors when starting pye, introduced in version 2.2
+- Added a flag to pye2 such that it supports both vertical cursor movement types
+- use uos.stat with micropython, since os.stat is not supported on linux-micropython
+- When opening a directory, replace the name '.' by the result of os.getcwd(), avoiding error 22 of stat() call on PyBoard and WiPy